MICROBIAL INSPIRED THERAPEUTICS: A GROWING PIPELINE

-Axial is translating its innovative drug discovery platform into a pipeline of gut-targeted, small molecule therapeutics for neurodegenerative diseases and neurodevelopmental disorders with lead indications in Autism Spectrum Disorder and Parkinson’s disease.
+Axial is translating its innovative drug discovery platform into a pipeline of gut-targeted, small molecule, Microbial Inspired Therapeutics research and products for neurodegenerative diseases and neurodevelopmental disorders with lead indications in Autism Spectrum Disorder and Parkinson’s disease.
 We are also pursuing preclinical discovery of gut-targeted therapies in oncology.

 AB-2004: Redefining the treatment of irritability in autism

 Axial’s lead product candidate, AB-2004, is a gut-restricted molecular therapy being developed as a treatment for irritability associated with autism.
 AB-2004 has a unique mechanism of action of selectively absorbing certain bacterially-derived metabolites in the gut before they enter the bloodstream and reach the brain.
 Axial’s gut-targeted approach minimizes the potential for side effects because, unlike most drugs, AB-2004 is designed to act in the gut and avoid being absorbed into the bloodstream.
 In addition, in a Phase 1b/2a clinical trial in adolescents with autism, AB-2004 was safe and well-tolerated and exhibited no drug-related serious adverse events (ACTRN12618001956291).
 AB-2004 was also shown to reduce several microbial metabolites implicated in autism and showed evidence of improving key behaviors, including irritability and anxiety.

 AB-5006: Novel gut-restricted candidate for Parkinson’s disease